Teaching With Portal 2: Spatial Thinking & Critical Analysis

 When I played Portal 2 a few years ago I found the game thought-provoking and fun, but I was incredibly excited when I heard my students talking about how they enjoyed the game too.
 That led me to think about how Portal 2 could be used in schools, as I wanted to see how the game could challenge my students to solve physics and math problems in an environment they typically never experience during school.

 What Is Portal?

-If you have never seen Portal 2 (the sequel to Portal), players are put into a series of test-chambers and must figure out how to reach the exit.
-They have a portal gun, which can shoot a portal in one spot, then shoot another portal somewhere else, and when you go through one portal you come out the other. for Portal demonstrates that concept a bit more visually.
-Portal 2 has potential for schools by providing a series of puzzles that promote critical thinking and problem solving in a uniquely sardonic narrative.
-Beyond the structured game the players can also design their own test chambers, which is what most educators have used with their students.
+If you have never seen Portal 2 (the sequel to Portal), players are put into a series of test chambers and must figure out how to reach the exit.
+They have a portal gun, which can shoot a portal in one spot, then shoot another portal somewhere else, and when you go through one portal you come out the other.
+This trailer for Portal demonstrates that concept a bit more visually.
+Portal 2 has potential for schools by providing a series of puzzles that promote critical thinking and problem-solving in a uniquely sardonic narrative.
+Beyond the structured game, the players can also design their own test chambers, which is what most educators have used with their students.

 Resources For Teaching With Portal 2

 The education community has done a great job sharing their ideas for using Portal 2.
 If you want to see some lessons that you could use or get some inspiration on pioneering your own ideas check out the following sites.

 Teach With Portals: If using Portal 2 sounds like something you want to do the best resource available is Teach With Portals, which was run by Valve (the company that developed Portal 2) during its “Steam for Schools” initiative.
 The “Lesson Plans” section has several activities covering different grades and subjects.
 There are language arts lessons for middle schoolers, math and physics lessons for almost every grade, and even some game design.
 Each lesson plan has downloads to help organize and implement everything in your class.
 I’m still amazed at the unique systems teachers designed that get students involved in doing math using Portal 2.